erykjj/jwlmanager/res/HELP.md

 Attribute key and value pairs must be placed within `{}`.
 The keys correspond to the first-row column-headings in the MS Excel file.
 They can be in any order within the note-header.
 The header line starts and ends with `===`.
 This header is **required** for each note, and must contain *at least one* attribute pair.
 The very next line after the header is the note title.
 A multi-line body follows, terminated by the header of the next note or the file-terminating header or `==={END}===`.
 ##### Attributes for all notes (including "independent" ones)
   - **CREATED**
-    - date note was created (yyyy-mm-dd or yyyy-mm-dd HH:MM:SS) - optional
+    - date note was created (yyyy-mm-dd or yyyy-mm-ddTHH:MM:SS) - optional
     - if not provided and note is being updated, its current value will be used; otherwise, modified date if available; if not, the date and time of import is used
     - eg. `{CREATED=2018-12-10}`
   - **MODIFIED**
-    - date note was modified (yyyy-mm-dd or yyyy-mm-dd HH:MM:SS) - optional
+    - date note was modified (yyyy-mm-dd or yyyy-mm-ddTHH:MM:SS) - optional
     - if not provided, the date and time of import is used
-    - eg. `{MODIFIED=2019-12-10 22:15:00}`
+    - eg. `{MODIFIED=2019-12-10T22:15:00}`
   - **TAGS**
     - tags (separated by "|") - optional
     - if not provided, no tag is added; if a note is replacing/updating another, its tags will be updated or removed